cisagov/action-lineage/src/lineage/templates/conflict_template.md

     git push --force --set-upstream origin {{ pr_branch_name }}
     ```

-    Note that you may *append* to the default merge commit message
-    that git creates for you, but *please do not delete the existing
-    content*.
-It provides useful information about the merge that is
+    Note that you may *append* to the default merge commit message that git creates for you, but *please do not delete the existing content*.
+It provides useful information about the merge that is being performed.  <!-- markdownlint-disable-line MD013 -->
-    being performed.

 1. Wait for all the automated tests to pass.